Sinkmanu/SLAE/Assignment1/README.md

 ### Solution

 First, we need to understand how the sockets work on linux.
-For this purpose I create a new program using a lenguage where I am confortable, this socket receives a incoming connection and run a command using execve.
+For this purpose I create a new program using a language where I am confortable, this socket receives an incoming connection and run a command using execve.
 The methods involved on it:

 - socket:   Create an endpoint for communication and return a file descriptor